replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 ## Install in Online Environments

-To install an application and the admin console in an online environment:
+To install the admin console and an application in an online environment:

-1. Run the installation command provided by the application vendor to install the cluster and Replicated app manager:
+1. Run the installation command provided by the application vendor to install the admin console:

   ```bash
   curl -sSL https://k8s.kurl.sh/APP_SLUG | sudo bash